 In contrast, we model the CGRA mapping problem as graph minor containment problem which can explicitly model route sharing.
-A graph H is a minor of graph G if H can be obtained from a subgraph of G by a (possibly empty) sequence of edge contractions [37].
+A graph H is a minor of graph G if H can be obtained from a subgraph of G by a (possibly empty) sequence of edge contractions [Robertson and Seymour 1999].
 In graph theory, an edge contraction removes an edge from a graph while simultaneously merging the two vertices it previously connected.
 In our context, we need to test if the DFG is a minor of the MRRG, where the edges to be contracted represent the routing paths in the MRRG.
 Unlike edge subdivision (or its reverse operation smoothing), edge contractions are not restricted to simple paths.
 Thus graph minor formalism naturally allows for route sharing.
-Figure 1(d) shows a mapping under graph minor approach.
-It is a subgraph of the MRRG from which the DFG can be derived through two edge contractions as shown in Figure 1(e)-(f).
+Figure 2(d) shows a mapping under graph minor approach.
+It is a subgraph of the MRRG from which the DFG can be derived through two edge contractions as shown in Figure 2(e)-(f).
 In this example, we reduce the number of routing nodes from 3 (in subgraph homeomorphism mapping) to 2 (in graph minor mapping).
-While it is possible to support route sharing in [35, 12], we provide a clear formalization of the CGRA mapping problem under route sharing.
-This formalization also enables guided search in the mapping process to achieve optimal or near-optimal solutions.
+While it is possible to support route sharing in [Park et al. 2008; De Sutter et al. 2008], we provide a formalization of the CGRA mapping problem under route sharing.
+This formalization enables us to design a customized exact graph minor testing approach that fully exploits the structure of the DFG and the CGRA interconnects to effectively navigate and prune the mapping alternatives.